AGTTeam/MonoPriTranslation/README.md

 Rename the out\_\* folders to work\_\* (out_TPL to work_TPL, etc).
 Edit the images in the work folder(s).
 If an image doesn't require repacking, it should be deleted from the work folder.
+## Smartcat import
+To import the translate lines, download the .csv files from Smartcat (Export -> Special Formats -> Multilingual CSV) and put them in the data folder, then run `tool smartcat`.
+Note that this will override the msbe_input.txt file.